 On page 34 of The Heat is On, Gelbspan quotes from supposedly secret memos produced by a trade association for the coal industry, alleging a campaign to mislead and confuse the public about the science of global warming.
 Al Gore in An Inconvenient Truth, the book that accompanied his award-winning documentary film by the same title, says the memo “was discovered by the Pulitzer Prize-winning reporter Ross Gelbspan.”
 That is now the widely accepted legend.

 The accusation is powerful.
-In his movie, Gore literally spells out the words “reposition global warming as a theory rather than fact” in red letters across the screen, saying they were from a leaked memo no different than an old tobacco company’s leaked internal document, “Doubt is our product, since it is the best means of creating a controversy in the public’s mind.”
+In his movie, Gore literally spells out the words “reposition global warming as a theory rather than fact” in red letters across the screen, saying they were from a leaked memo no different in comparison to an old tobacco company’s leaked internal document, “Doubt is our product, since it is the best means of creating a controversy in the public’s mind.”
 In Gore’s 2009 book titled Our Choice, both sentences are spelled out in half-inch tall letters on pages 356 and 357.

 But Gelbspan didn’t discover the memos.
 They actually were reported in a 1991 New York Times article which claimed they came from an unnamed source at the Sierra Club.
 Gore’s 1992 book, Earth in the Balance – published five years prior to Gelbspan’s book – says on page 360 that his Senate office received documents “…leaked from the National Coal Association…” and quotes identical lines that appear in Gelbspan’s 1997 book.

 So Gore apparently attributed discovery of the “reposition global warming” plan to Gelbspan, a “Pulitzer-Prize-winning reporter,” to apparently cover up his role in acquiring and then spinning the plan some four years later.
-If you read the actual memos you will see the spin is false, too: The memos Gelbspan quotes were a rejected proposal for the PR campaign, and were never actually implemented, thus they would not have been seen by other fossil fuel company executives.
+If you read the actual memos you will see the spin is false, too: The memos Gelbspan quotes were a rejected proposal for the PR campaign, unsolicited, and were never actually implemented, thus they would not have been seen by other fossil fuel company executives.
 There was no industry directive to “reposition global warming,” period.

-So, are Ross Gelbspan, Al Gore and other enviro-activists are guilty of outright misinformation in the pursuit of enriching themselves?
+So, are Ross Gelbspan, Al Gore and other enviro-activists guilty of outright misinformation in the pursuit of enriching themselves?
 Or do they do what they do out of misplaced ignorance and political bias?
 Honestly, I don’t know and it really is not my concern.
 I do not wish to psychoanalyze their actions.
 That will be left to others.